marianul-commits/trackIt/readme.md

 **One Page Navigation:** The app follows a one-page navigation design, providing a seamless and intuitive user experience.

-**Apple-like UI:** The user interface of the app is inspired by Apple's design principles, ensuring a visually appealing and familiar look and feel.

 **Search Bar:** The app includes a search bar that allows users to search for specific news articles based on keywords or topics of interest.

 **Pinned Search Categories:** Users can pin their favorite or frequently searched categories for quick access and convenience.